ahmetcelik05/AiCommunityArticles/docs/en/Community-Articles/2026-09-16-net-11-in-practice/post.md

 Do you need an extra package or an adapter for this?
 No. In .NET 11, `MemoryCache` publishes a meter named `Microsoft.Extensions.Caching.Memory.MemoryCache` as soon as you opt in with `TrackStatistics = true`.
 The new `MemoryCacheOptions.Name` becomes a `dotnet.cache.name` tag so that multiple caches can share a process, and a new constructor overload accepts an `IMeterFactory` for per-instance meters. `MemoryCacheStatistics` gained `TotalEvictions` to back the new eviction counter.

-This is what RC1 publishes, captured with a `MeterListener` in the test suite:
+RC1 publishes these four instruments, captured with a `MeterListener` in the test suite:

 | Instrument | Type | Unit | Tags |
 |---|---|---|---|